 Does Your Teen Need Support Navigating Their Emotional Expression And Development?

-- Is your teen struggling with aspects of anxiety, trauma, depression, or low self-esteem?
+- Is your teen struggling with aspects of anxiety, trauma, depression, ADHD, or other aspect of neurodivergence, including autism?

 - Are they encountering obstacles at school (i.e. bullying/cyber bullying) or experiencing extreme academic pressures that may be sending them off-course?